awslabs/graphstorm/docs/source/advanced/language-models.rst

 The ``--lm-train-nodes`` argument determines how many nodes will be used to train the BERT models.
 Because the BERT models are normally large, training of them will consume many memories.
 If use all nodes to co-train BERT and GNN models, it could cause GPU out of memory (OOM) errors.
 Use a smaller number for the ``--lm-train-nodes`` could reduce the chances of OOM errors.

-.. note:: It will take longer time to co-train BERT and GNN models compared to not doing co-train.
+.. note:: It will take longer time to co-train BERT and GNN models compared to no co-train.

 Only Use BERT Models
 ------------------------